The Journey

 - ›Compression is the hard problem.
 Memory is solved.
 Identity is not.

-- ›We're not looking for validation — we're looking for feedback
+- ›We're not looking for validation.
+We're looking for feedback

 By the Numbers